What Is a Bus in Mixing?

 • Control: adjust the reverb amount per track with the send knob, and shape the whole effect on one channel.

 This send/return approach is the standard way to handle reverb and delay.
-If that’s new to you, our guide on how to use reverb and delay walks through it in practice.
+If that’s new to you, our guide on how to use reverb and delay walks through it in practice, and our walkthrough on how to set up sends and returns in a DAW shows the routing step by step.

 3. The mix bus (master bus)